Drakkar-Software/OctoBot-Docs/Installation/With-OctoBot-Cloud.md

 Find out more on the hosting OctoBot plans on [our dedicated article](https://blog.octobot.online/introducing-cloud-octobot-plans).

 {% hint style="info" %}
-To celebrate the launch of Cloud OctoBots, we are running a time limited early bird offer which heavily discounts all the plans
+To celebrate the launch of Cloud OctoBots, we are running a time limited early bird offer which heavily discounts all the plans.
 {% endhint %}

 Usage